Smart Alec (1951 American film): Synopsis

 A traveling salesman meets a beautiful young girl (Barr) by a motel swimming pool and picks her up.
 They go to his room for drinks and a good time.

 They have sexual intercourse.
 He performs cunnilingus on her, but when he wants her to perform fellatio she refuses.
 When the salesman attempts to force her to perform the sex act against her will, she fights back.
 He jumps off the bed and sulks.
 She gets off the bed to comfort him, then calls a girlfriend and asks her to come over to join them.
-The other young woman arrives at the motel room, and accommodates the man in the manner he requested.
+The other young woman arrives at the motel room and fellates him.
 Then he positions the girlfriend in the 69 position to perform cunnilingus on her while she continues to fellate him.
-His original lover joins them,and straddles his face while the girlfriend keeps fellating him.
+His original lover joins them, and straddles his face while the girlfriend keeps fellating him.
 The man performs cunnilingus on her and seems to ejaculate in the girlfriends mouth.
-The women then go sit at his side while the satisfied man lays down and relaxes.
+The women then go sit at his side while the satisfied man lies down and relaxes.